WilsonGramer/wilsongramer.github.io/src/blog/2021-11-17-wipples-updated-type-syntax.md

 ---
 layout: post
-title: Wipple's Updated Type Syntax
+title: Wipple's updated type syntax
 ---

 In my spree to streamline different parts of Wipple, I've decided to update the type syntax to be more flexible and consistent.
 Here's how it works!